 Biodynamic Craniosacral Therapist and Medical Herbalist

-Schia came across craniosacral therapy through several herbalists who were also craniosacral therapists.
-She was very drawn to this way of working and ended up training with the Craniosacral Therapy Educational Trust.
-It seemed to combine very well with herbal medicine, giving her another way to help people find health through their physical bodies.
+I came across craniosacral therapy through several colleagues who were both herbalists and craniosacral therapists.
+I was very drawn to this way of working and ended up training with the Craniosacral Therapy Educational Trust.
+It seemed to combine very well with herbal medicine, and gave me another way to help people find health through their physical bodies.

-Through all of her training Schia has studied many of the basic medical sciences including anatomy, physiology, biochemistry and pathology, as well as the principles and practice of craniosacral therapy, herbal medicine and nutrition.
-She has an understanding of the effects of combining herbs with conventional drugs.
+Through all of my training I've studied medical sciences including anatomy, physiology, biochemistry and pathology, as well as the principles and practice of craniosacral therapy, herbal medicine and nutrition.
+I have been taught an understanding of the effects of combining herbs with conventional drugs.

-She is a member of the National Institute of Medical Herbalists and the Craniosacral Therapy Association.
-She abides by their strict codes of ethics and professional conduct.
-She regularly attends postgraduate training.
+I am a member of the National Institute of Medical Herbalists and the Craniosacral Therapy Association.
+I abide by their strict codes of ethics and professional conduct and regularly attend postgraduate training.

-Prior to natural medicine, Schia obtained a Bachelor's Degree in microbiology and a Master's Degree in science (environmental resources management).
-She has also spent time as a manager and environmental mediator in the charity sector.
+Prior to natural medicine, I had obtained a Bachelor's Degree in microbiology and a Master's Degree in science (environmental resources management).
+I have also spent time as a manager and environmental mediator in the charity sector.

 "In order to cure the human body, it is necessary to have a knowledge of the whole of things."